In this series: I am tracing my Irish roots and trying to pinpoint what part of the Emerald Isle my ancestors hailed from. Learn more here.

 That was my next stop.

-It didn’t take too long before I eliminated every John McDermott on my list.
+After locating and reading each John McDermott’s obituary, I eliminated every John McDermott on my list.

 I was back to square one.